gray-panda/grayrepo/2017_labyREnth/chal/prog5_dgeh/README.md

 - Submit the answer
 - Repeat till the flag appears

-There are 2 main complex logic that is addressed in my solution
+In addition, there are 2 main complex logic that is addressed in my solution

 1) Order of the DNA Characters
 	- The order is not fixed, it is chosen randomly for each question